quotient-im/Quaternion/BUILDING.md

 - libQuotient dependendencies (see lib/README.md):
   - [Qt Keychain](https://github.com/frankosterfeld/qtkeychain)
   - libolm 3.2.5 or newer (the latest 3.x strongly recommended)
-  - OpenSSL (both 1.1.x and 3.x are known to work; the version Quaternion runs with must be the same as the version used to build Quaternion - or libQuotient, if libQuotient is built/installed separately).
+  - OpenSSL 3.x (the version Quaternion runs with must be the same as the version used to build Quaternion - or libQuotient, if libQuotient is built/installed separately).

 Note that in case of using externally built (i.e. not in-tree) libQuotient you cannot choose whether or not E2EE is enabled; this is defined by your libQuotient build configuration.
-Since 0.8, it is strongly recommended to build libQuotient with E2EE switched on, and manage E2EE via the library API (which Quaternion already does, by now).
+Since 0.8, it is strongly recommended to build libQuotient with E2EE switched on, and manage E2EE via the library API (which Quaternion already does).
 If you build libQuotient from within Quaternion build process then you're in full control how libQuotient is built.

 #### Linux
 Just install things from the list above using your preferred package manager.